lonzodelorana/TheEnemyWithin/DeathOnTheReik/npcs.md

 ## Glimbrin Oddsock

 Came by boat
-Randall knows - Not a halfling
+Randall knows - Not a Halfling
-Randall knows - Stole the barman's coinpurse
+Randall knows - Stole the barman's coin purse

 ## Priests of Verena, Goddess of Lore and Learning